How does instructional design work?

 Dominic often works with colleagues that are new to digital learning or e-learning, listening to their ideas, and helping them apply their experience and teaching expertise into writing their own engaging e-learning courses.
 Some of the materials he develops are designed for distance learning, whereas others compliment face-to-face teaching on the subject.
 He also runs educational modules, workshops and training events for staff and students on digital materials.

-As well as Instructional Design (working with clients to define Learning Outcomes and media treatments and then write the actual scripts/storyboards), Daniel also operates in the areas of curriculum design, training needs analysis and e-learning consultancy on a company-wide, strategic level (e.g. as a consultant to the BBC’s internal training/e-learning specialists).
+In addition to Instructional Design (working with clients to define Learning Outcomes and media treatments and then write the actual scripts/storyboards), Daniel also operates in the areas of curriculum design, training needs analysis and e-learning consultancy on a company-wide, strategic level (e.g. as a consultant to the BBC’s internal training/e-learning specialists).